 - If you are at risk of injury, it is better to report it to the police than do nothing or act out physically

 - You are entitled to be treated with respect.
 If you are not satisfied appropriate action is being taken to protect you, report it again until your situation is understood and your safety is being addressed.

 What can I do when in a violent or abusive relationship?

 Let someone else know what is going on.
 Talk with a person in a position of authority (police, lawyer, doctor) who will know your rights and responsibilities or who can put you in contact with a professional for expert advice.
 When contacting police, in some circumstances they will be required to take action if your safety is at risk.

 It is important that you find someone you can confide in about your situation.
-Talking about what is happening is very important and can undo some of the feelings of isolation and helplessness that are common in men who are the victims of violence and abuse.
+Talking about what is happening is very important and can undo some of the feelings of isolation and helplessness that are common in men who are the victims of violent and abusive relationships.
 This person can have specialist skills such as counselling, but that is not essential; it needs to be someone who will listen to you carefully and be available as you move through the process of working out how to manage the situation.